vijoybasu/UdacityProject1/README.md

 Further, alternatively we use AutoML to generate a model and make comparisons with the Hyperdrive Pipeline.

+### Dataset
+The dataset was programmatically (using the train.py script) downloaded from the web, split into train and test sets using Sckit-learn train_test_split utility, with the link provided in the train.py script.

 ### Methodology

 1. Connect to Udacity Resource Group & Workspace on the Azure Portal